behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ---

-## 8. Why Prevent Double-Scoring in ConfidenceScorer (v5)?
+## 8. Why Prevent Double-Scoring?

 ### Problem
-In v4, if calculate_score(verification_id) was called twice for the same verification, two score records would be created, and potentially applied twice downstream.
+If calculate_score(verification_id) was called twice for the same verification, two score records would be created, and potentially applied twice downstream.

 ### Solution
 Added a scored_verifications map that tracks which verification_ids have already been scored: